pkrll/pkrll/README.md

 #### Currently I'm...

 - 📱 developing an iOS app to keep track of the latest comic book releases,
-- 🎮 learning game development with SpriteKit and GameplayKit,
+- 🎮 learning game development (both with SpriteKit and GameplayKit, and with Unity),
 - 🛠 getting deeper into language design and compilers,
 - 💀 trying to survive 2020.